museomix/museomix.org-v2/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.15.0: Introducing UpdraftClone.
-Create a live copy of your site with a button press.
-Great for testing changes, testing updates (e.g. WordPress core, plugins, PHP versions) and anything else you can think of.
-More information: https://updraftplus.com/updraftclone/ .
-Plus other tweaks and fixes; a recommended update for all.
+* 1.15.5: Various small/minor improvements.
+A recommended update for all.